Space Resources

 ELECTIVESElective courses chosen from Table 318.0

-Total Semester Hrs30.0
+Total Semester Hrs31.0

-The 18 credits of elective courses can be selected from any of the various courses listed in Table 3.
-These courses provide students with a broad interdisciplinary coverage of critical topics in space resources.
-Additional courses continue to be developed and introduced on various relevant subjects.
-In addition, other courses at Mines are allowed as electives after approval from the Space Resources program director in consultation with faculty members of the program.
+Additionally, new courses continue to be developed and introduced on various relevant subjects.
+Also, courses from other departments and programs at Mines are allowed as electives after approval from the Space Resources program director in consultation with faculty members of the program.

 Table 3 – Current elective courses for all degree options of the Space Resources program (additional topics continue to be introduced as relevant subjects are identified and new courses developed).
 Other courses at Mines are also allowed after approval from the Space Resources program director in consultation with faculty members of the program.